Create a blood test that detects Alzheimer’s years before you have symptoms

 At the time the samples were taken, the subjects were registered as no signs of cognitive declinemild cognitive impairment, Alzheimer’s disease, or another form of dementia.

 SOBA detected oligomers in the blood of individuals with mild cognitive impairment and moderate to severe Alzheimer’s.
-In 53 cases, the diagnosis of the subjects was verified after of death by autopsy, and blood samples from 52 of them, which had been taken years before their deaths, contained toxic oligomers.
+In 53 cases, the diagnosis of the subjects was verified following of death by autopsy, and blood samples from 52 of them, which had been taken years before their deaths, contained toxic oligomers.

 SOBA also detected oligomers in members of the control group who, according to the records, subsequently developed mild cognitive impairment.

-“What doctors and researchers wanted was a reliable diagnostic test for Alzheimer’s, and not just one that would confirm the diagnosis, but one that could also detect signs of the disease before cognitive decline occurred,” says lead author Valerie Daggett.
+“What doctors and researchers wanted was a reliable diagnostic test for Alzheimer’s, and not just one that would confirm the diagnosis, but one that might also detect signs of the disease before cognitive decline occurred,” says lead author Valerie Daggett.
 “What we show here is that SOBA can be the basis of such a test,” he added.

 And how does the test work?
 When misfolded amyloid beta proteins begin to assemble into oligomers, they form a structure known as an alpha sheet; these sheets tend to stick together to other alpha sheets.